s4mgoh/Writeups/Pohhtato VM Penetration Testing/Pohhtato VM PT Writeup.md

    ![Dirbuster Application Interface](Images/Dirbuster_Application_Interface.png)

-11) Upon completion of the brute-force, we received the following results:
+11) Upon completion of the brute-force, we received the following results when navigating to the `Results - List View: Dirs: XX Files: XX`